 Local road safety projects

 The Community Road Safety Grants Program allows community groups and charity/not-for-profit organisations across NSW the opportunity to deliver local safety projects.
 Locally run projects will help increase road safety awareness and support safer road use.
 Community grants will create opportunities that:

-- Allow community organisations to develop road safety projects in their local areas in partnership with other local groups
+- Allow community organisations to develop road safety projects in their local areas in partnership with other groups

 - Encourage safer road user behaviour and reduce road trauma

 - Contribute to achieving targets in the NSW Road Safety Plan 2021 for reducing deaths and serious injuries on our roads.